Harness Hero: A Serious Game Designed to Save Lives on the Job

 Among Simcoach Games’ offerings are career discovery, career exploration, and career skill development games.
 While the former two categories of games focus on introducing people to potential careers, the latter category of games is designed to identify and enhance workers’ skills.
 In 2016, the company’s released two career skill development games specifically designed to offer fall-prevention training: Harness Hero and Harness Hero: Bridge Edition.

 Simcoach Games’s decision to focus on fall prevention was by no means a coincidence.
 While transportation accidents remain a leading cause of death on the job, according to the Bureau of Labor Statistics, falls, slips, and trips are also part of the current increase in job-related fatalities.
-In fact, according to the Bureau of Labor Statistics, in 2016, fatal work injuries caused from falls, slips, or trips increased 25 percent for roofers, carpenters, tree trimmers and pruners, and heavy truck and tractor-trailer truck drivers.
+In fact, according to the Bureau of Labor Statistics, in 2016, fatal work injuries resulting from slips, trips, and falls increased 25% among roofers, carpenters, arborists, and drivers of trucks and other work vehicles.

 Harness Hero’s Mission